Divorce Lawyers in Missouri

 Springfield, MO 65804

-In Missouri, divorce is often referred to as a dissolution of marriage.
+Divorce is often referred to as a dissolution of marriage.
 It is a court judgment that legally ends the marriage and usually divides the marital assets.
 In order to initiate the case, the petitioner must have a “legal reason” and meet the following conditions:

 - One of the parties must have been a resident of the state of Missouri for no fewer than ninety days before the filing.
 The only acceptable exception is if the party is a member of the armed forces and currently serving in Missouri.